shzlw/poli/docs/report.md

 * Filters are not allowed to change values in canned report.
 * Users can only create/view/delete canned report created by themselves.

+## Share

+The report can be shared through a link to public recipients who don't have access to Poli.

+Click the share button.
+Select the expiration date and press generate button.
+A shared report URL with a unique shared key will be generated.

+SCREENSHOT

+The shared report history can be viewed and managed under the event menu.

+SCREENSHOT

+## Favourite

+Favourite list provides a quick access to the reports that are marked as favourite.
+Toggling the favourite button(heart) can add/remove report to/rom the favourite list.

+SCREENSHOT

 ## Access permissions

 Reports can be edited by Admin/Developer users, associated with a Group and viewed by all users.
 Check [User Management](user-management) for more details.